 Tort of defamation

-Due to the nature of your profession, it is possible that at some point in your career certain clients may claim that you have made defamatory comments about them.
+It may be possible that at some point in your career certain clients may claim that you have made defamatory comments about them.
 This is particularly important if you work in the publishing, marketing or media industries where your comments are generally more open to scrutiny.

 Other examples of Torts include: